theory/justatheory/content/post/postgres/summit-yum-extensions.md

 link: https://www.eventbrite.com/e/851125899477/
 ---

-Quit reminder that [Devrim Gündüz] of [EnterpriseDB] will be giving a talk at this week's [extension ecosystem mini-summit][mini-summit], an overview of the [PostgreSQL Yum Repository][Yum] architecture, how new RPMs are added, and issues and challenges with distributing RPMed extensions.
+Quick reminder that [Devrim Gündüz] of [EnterpriseDB] will be giving a talk at this week's [extension ecosystem mini-summit][mini-summit], an overview of the [PostgreSQL Yum Repository][Yum] architecture, how new RPMs are added, and issues and challenges with distributing RPMed extensions.